 Specializing in tea caddies, containers, and other crafts made from natural cherry bark, a technique originally developed by samurai.

-This studio, founded by a palace carpenter, makes high-end wooden chopsticks from trimmings of premium Yoshino lumber in an area with historical sustainable forestry practices.
+This studio, founded by a temple carpenter, makes high-end wooden chopsticks from trimmings of premium Yoshino lumber in an area with historical sustainable forestry practices.

-The Matsuhisa family has been working with washi artisans since 1876 and has a significant impact on the development of thier city, Mino, Gifu, which has a rich washi crafting history.
+The Matsuhisa family has been working with washi artisans since 1876 and has a significant impact on the development of Mino, Gifu, a city with a rich washi crafting history.